renatalantos/booking-system/README.md

 ## Initial Deployment
 - ### When creating a Django project, it is highly advisable to deploy early, due to the compexities of the development process and the actual application.

-1. In the Gitpod environment a skeleton django project was created (project, app and included files).
+1. In the Gitpod environment a skeleton django project was created (project, app and relating files).
 2. A Heroku app was created in Heroku.
 3. In Heroku, under the Resources tab, in Add-ons, I searched for Postgres.
 When found I submitted a request to use it.
 This attached Heroku Postgres to my project in Heroku.